Menu

 GREEN MOUNTAINS SECTION

-Of the two sections, Green Mountains has the more family-friendly hikes compared to the longer Binna Burra walks.
+Of the two sections, Green Mountains has more family-friendly hikes compared to the longer Binna Burra walks.

 Most of the walks involve some level of elevation change as you drop down to the creeks and hike up to the plateau and the Border Track again.

-4. MORANS FALLS LOOKOUT
+6. MORANS FALLS LOOKOUT

 BASIC TRAIL INFO

-Distance: 4.4km return
+DISTANCE: 4.4km return

-If you want a relatively short hike to a waterfall lookout, Morans Falls is great.
 Starting in the rainforest and following a gentle downhill, you’ll end up at a lookout with more or less clear views of Morans Falls.

 From there you can hike across the creek, a great spot for scrambling towards the edge of the falls (but obviously be careful), and then get to the somewhat less exciting Morans Clearing Lookout.

-5. BOX FOREST CIRCUIT
+7. BOX FOREST CIRCUIT

 BASIC TRAIL INFO

-Distance: 10.9km loop
+DISTANCE: 10.9km loop

-Time: 3-4 hours
+TIME: 3-4 hours

 We’ve only done half of the Box Forest Circuit but it’s the pretty half with the impressive Box Log Falls and Elabana Falls.